Model G20: Knovva Academy

 The Knovva Academy Model G20 Summit has been held in cities around the world since 2016, including in Beijing, Boston, and Cambridge.
 The summit in Boston is held at Harvard University.
 At the 2019 Beijing summit, high school students from more than 20 countries attended.
 Delegates at Knovva Academy Model G20 summits attend several days of academic workshops and keynote speeches preparing them for the summits.
 They also spend time traveling in the host country.

 In addition to hosting Model G20s, Knovva Academy also sends a group to the Y20 summit, the official youth portion of the G20 that takes place in advance of the meeting of heads of state.
 Attendance at Knovva Academy events is by invitation only, with students needing to submit academic records and complete an interview.

-İstanbul Ticaret University Model G20

-For the first time in Turkey, the University-based Model G20 will be held at Istanbul Ticaret University on 28-29 November 2022 bringing together Associate Professor Uğur Yasin ASAL as the consultant, ideate and the General Director Istemi Han Sadik.